 Here, I have installed the jetstream using the composer.
 Hence, it requires the stack for auth like livewire or inertia.
 For running out this stack, we will have to run the

-You can install livewire with team functionality or without it.
+You can install Livewire with team functionality or without it.
 But, here I want to show the complete features.
-Hence, I will install it with team.
+Hence, I will install it with the team.

 php artisan jetstream:install livewire OR php artisan jetstream:install livewire --teams